-Kathleen M. Mahoney is the former Chief Legal Officer and President MDV of SpartanNash Company (Fortune: 400/NASDAQ SPTN), a food distribution and retail company.
+Kathleen M. Mahoney is and Independent Board Member of Village Farms International (NASDAQ VFF), the former President MDV and Chief Legal Officer of SpartanNash Company (Fortune 500/NASDAQ SPTN), a food distribution and retail company.
 Named one of the 100 Most Influential Women in Michigan by Crain’s (2016): a Woman of Influence in the Food Industry by the Griffin Report (2018); a Top Woman in Grocery (2012 and 2019); and a Women in Business Industry Leader by the MSPBJ (2011), Kathleen is a seasoned dealmaker and trusted advisor to boards and senior executives.
 She has been repeatedly called on take the lead in managing CEO transitions and to solve complicated, impactful problems in a way that serves the company and its shareholders.
 She has extensive dealmaking experience including: evaluating strategic opportunities, negotiating the terms of the deal and integrating the acquisition.
 Kathleen regularly provides thought leadership on executive compensation issues and has expertise in corporate governance, regulatory compliance, risk management, logistics, government contracting, litigation management, unfair competition, insurance, communications, and community relations.
 She has twice served as the interim Chief Human Resources Officer.

 Kathleen recently served as President of MDV, where she led and had P&L responsibility for the $2 billion military division, which is the largest distributor to military commissaries worldwide, in terms of revenue.
 MDV is keenly focused on customer service and in 2016 was awarded the exclusive contract to supply private label products to the Defense Commissary Agency.
 She was responsible for developing the strategy for the division, overseeing MDV’s financial and operational performance, as well as the development of the military private label program.